HelloPackets89/InfrastructureAsCode/README.md

 This is where I muck around with infrastructure as code

 To do:
+1. Setup this repo properly
-1. Create a bicep script to deploy the service principal to azure
+2. Create a bicep script to deploy the service principal to azure
-2. deploy the maximum allowed vms to my tenant based on cpu limits
+3. deploy the maximum allowed vms to my tenant based on cpu limits

 Resources: